ExpressPQDelivery/epqd_server_lib_forM4/README.md

 1. Edit the file `/examples/benchmark/tls_bench.c` and go to the point where the client and the server loads the certificates.

-- This for the server is on function `bench_tls_server` at line ~1327 and ~1344 for the certificate and the private key respectivly.
+- This, for the server, is in function `bench_tls_server` at line ~1317 and ~1333 for the certificate and the private key respectivly.

-- For the client this is on function `bench_tls_client` at line ~878.
+- For the client, this is in function `bench_tls_client` at line ~867.

-For example, lines 877-891 could look like this:
+For example, lines 866-880 could look like this:

 ```
 #ifdef HAVE_ECC